liferay/liferay-docs/discover/portal/articles/00-what-is-liferay/07-whats-new-71.markdown

 @product-ver@ introduces a powerful new way to design websites.
 From carefully designed page fragments to full control over page menus, @product@ frees web developers and designers to execute web experiences exactly as they envision.
-This is in addition to, not a replacement of, the web content management system Liferay has always had.
+This is an enhancement of the content management system that you can adopt as you see fit.
+To differentiate the two, the new pages are called Content Pages, while the existing system uses Widget Pages.

 ### Content Pages

 Users can now easily create and add unstructured content directly to pages.
-This is useful for site pages that don't need to leverage structured web content within Liferay, such as one-off landing pages for marketing campaigns.
+This is useful for site pages that don't need to leverage structured web content, such as one-off landing pages for marketing campaigns.

 When creating a new page, users can choose either the new content pages or widget pages, which use the traditional method of creating pages through adding